Clusterpuck/RoutingData/README.md

 - Add a new class to the Model folder.
 - Add a context line to the ApplicationDBContext Class
-- Right click controllers folder, add scaffold item - select API with Entity Framework
+- Right click controllers folder, add scaffold item - select API with Entity Framework Syncing the database:
+- Make sure Azure CLI is installed.
+- In the Azure portal (quantumsqlserver), search Microsoft Entra ID and make yourself Microsoft Entra admin.
 - From Package Manager Console Run
 	- Add-Migration <MigrationName>
 	- Update-Database